-Instructor: Blue Belt
+Instructor: Purple Belt

 I have a younger brother that also does martial arts with me.
 I like to play nerf guns with him.
 I enjoy helping to tech others.
 A big brother is a type of teacher, and I have loved helping my brother and the other students.
 Some of my favorite things are the color green, cooking, and riding bikes and skateboards.

 Ms. Chris Weber